daresnick/Live-Session-6-Case-Study-Practice/README.md

 # Live-Session-6-Case-Study-Practice
 Group assignment for Doing Data Science
-author: "Matthew Thacker, Damon Resnick, Albert Alva"
+"Matthew Thacker, Damon Resnick, Albert Alva"
 "October 19, 2016"

 This is a live session assignment and practice for the Case Study Assignemnt I.